- slide 1 of 11

 If you're looking for a curriculum that will take your students from preschool all the way up to high school graduation and beyond, you may wish to take a look at Explorers Bible Study.
 The textbooks for the series cost around $25 and the answer keys will set you back about $7.
 The creators of the curriculum divide their books into different levels, as follows:

 - Bible Beginnings - Ages two to five years old; there are 30 lessons in each of the two volumes; one volume focuses upon the Old Testament and one volume focuses upon the New Testement.
 There are five days planned for each lesson.
 Because the audience of these volumes is comprised of young children, each lesson is short.
 Each day's lesson consists of a Bible love lesson, short Bible story, vocabulary, guided prayer, questions to help with comprehension, memory work, activities for helping the child to follow God, and a hymn.

-- Bible Beginnings II & Foundations - Grades one to four; like Bible Beginnings, this age group's Bible Study lessons have been divided into books - one treating the Old Testament and one Treating the New Testament.
+- Bible Beginnings II & Foundations - Grades 1-4; like Bible Beginnings, this age group's Bible Study lessons have been divided into books - one treating the Old Testament and one Treating the New Testament.
 Again, there are 30 lessons in each book, and each of these lessons features a Bible story, guided prayer thoughts, word study, and comprehension questions.

-- Bible Discovery - Grades three to seven; this program goes through the different books of the Bible and has students study line by line the different stories, memorize verses, study vocabulary, and answer questions about what was read in the text.
+- Bible Discovery - Grades 3-7; this program goes through the different books of the Bible and has students study line by line the different stories, memorize verses, study vocabulary, and answer questions about what was read in the text.
 There are five volumes in the Bible Discovery set.